tyson-hu/Food-Scanner-App/docs/architecture/project-structure.md

 ## 🏗️ Current Project Organization

-The Food Scanner app follows a clean iOS-focused MVVM architecture with clear separation of concerns.
+The Food Scanner app follows a clean iOS-focused MVVM architecture with clear separation of concerns, enhanced with comprehensive food logging capabilities.
 This document provides a detailed tree map of the current project structure.

 ## 📁 Complete Project Structure